 Obtaining a suitable drop may require patience, for drops continue to enter the region between the plates for several seconds after spraying has stopped.
-Select a small drop which takes about 30 seconds to move between two large divisions in the eyepiece.
+Select a small drop which takes 20 seconds or more to move between two large divisions in the eyepiece.
 Though one person can do this experiment alone, it is helpful if two work together, one taking the readings of the times of rise and fall of the latex sphere and the other recording these readings.